BanuPrakash/REST/README.md

 Spring Data REST uses @BasePathAwareController in case if we need explict endpoints, can't use @RestController

-New Project with mysql, jpa, rest repositories
+New Project with mysql, jpa, rest repositories, lombok

 Create entity and JpaRepository, no need for Service or Controller tier code